pedroalvesbatista/singularity-admindocs/configfiles.rst

 =======================

 ``ALLOW SETUID``:
-To use all features of Singularity containers, Singularity will need to have access to some privileged system calls.
+To use all features of Apptainer containers, Apptainer will need to have access to some privileged system calls.
 One way apptainer achieves this is by using binaries with the ``setuid`` bit enabled.
-This variable lets you enable/disable users ability to utilize these binaries within Singularity.
-By default, it is set to "yes", but when disabled, various Singularity features will not function.
+This variable lets you enable/disable users ability to utilize these binaries within Apptainer.
+By default, it is set to "yes", but when disabled, various Apptainer features will not function.
 Please see
-:ref:`Unprivileged Installations <userns-limitations>` for more information about running Singularity without ``setuid`` enabled.
+:ref:`Unprivileged Installations <userns-limitations>` for more information about running Apptainer without ``setuid`` enabled.

 ``ROOT DEFAULT CAPABILITIES``:
-Singularity allows the specification of capabilities kept by the root user when running a container by default.
+Apptainer allows the specification of capabilities kept by the root user when running a container by default.
 Options include:

 * full: all capabilities are maintained, this gives the same behavior as the ``--keep-privs`` option.